Cyber Insurance

 Business interruption expenses

-When a cyber incident brings necessary systems offline or otherwise grinds business to a halt, cyber insurance can help cover business interruption expenses, such as the cost of hiring additional staff or renting equipment.
+When a cyber incident brings necessary systems offline or otherwise grinds business to a halt, cyber insurance can help cover business interruption expenses, such as lost income and the cost of hiring additional staff or renting equipment.
 This includes purchasing third-party services, such as hiring a public relations manager or crisis management team.

 Purple check mark